imapsn/imapsn.github.com/_posts/2010-09-21-imapsn-client.markdown

    5. last-received = {current time} (when friend-request recieved)

-4. Store a message containing the decoded `person` JSON object representing the new friend in `IMAPSN/contacts`.
+4. Store a message containing the decoded `person` JSON object representing the new friend in the `IMAPSN` folder with a subject of "/contacts/{activity.actor.id}".

 5. Email a signed `friend-response` back to the requester.
-The "From:" header must match the address to which the the friend-request was sent.
+The activity.inReplyTo value must be the id of the incoming friend request.

 6. Email a signed `news-item` with a `http://activitystrea.ms/schema/1.0/make-friend` verb to all